General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-\paragraph{Fine-tuning} What separates fine-tuning from the other approaches discussed is that it directly changes the weights of the model as well as its broad applicability across different model architectures, not just \glspl{llm}.
-Apart from changing the weights (see \Cref{sec:fine_tuning_coloring}), unlike techniques like \gls{icl} or prompt engineering that are limited to \glspl{llm}, fine-tuning can be applied to a wide variety of architectures, including other transformer-based models, \glspl{gnn}, \glspl{cnn}, and others.
+\paragraph{Fine-tuning} Fine-tuning directly changes the weights of the model (see \Cref{sec:fine_tuning_coloring}).
 The fine-tuning strategy depends on the size and complexity of the target dataset as well as the pre-trained model.
 For many tasks, especially when using a powerful pre-trained model, it is often sufficient to freeze the entire model except for the final layer and only train that layer's parameters.
 However, as the target task diverges more significantly from the pre-trained model’s original objectives, more adaptation may be necessary.
 This can include replacing specific layers in the model to better suit the new task.
 For instance, in autoencoder architectures, it's common to freeze the encoder and replace the decoder.
 In \glspl{gnn}, the graph convolutional layers are typically frozen, while the final fully connected layers are replaced and re-trained.
 In some cases, it may be necessary to fine-tune the entire model, an especially resource-intensive process for \glspl{llm}, whose parameters can be in billions.
-To speed up this process, methods like \gls{peft} have been developed (see more details in \Cref{sec:peft}).
 Despite these innovations, one key limitation of fine-tuning remains: adapting to a new modality, which often requires architectural changes or switching to a different model.
 However, \glspl{llm} offer a unique workaround.
 Many regression or classification tasks can be reformulated into a text-based format, allowing a single language model to be fine-tuned across a wide range of tasks.
 This is known as \gls{lift} \autocite{dinh2022lift}, which enables us to utilize a single \gls{gpm} for a diverse set of tasks.